pivotal/docs-tap/scst-scan/observing.hbs.md

-# Observability and troubleshooting
+# Observe Supply Chain Security Tools - Scan

 This section outlines observability and troubleshooting methods and issues for using the Supply Chain Security Tools - Scan components.

 ## <a id="observability"></a> Observability